credativ/plutono/docs/sources/administration/provisioning.md

     path: /etc/dashboards
     foldersFromFilesStructure: true
 ```
-`server` and `application` will become new folders in Grafana menu.
+`server` and `application` will become new folders in Plutono menu.

 > **Note:** `folder` and `folderUid` options should be empty or missing to make `foldersFromFilesStructure` work.